Identify Your Compound

 Molecular configuration

-NMR spectroscopy is best suited to determining the connections between atoms within a molecule and hence the full molecular stucture.
+NMR spectroscopy is best suited to determining the connections between atoms within a molecule and hence the full molecular structure.
 Using the spectral parameters, it is possible to assign the spectrum and deduce the properties of the material.

 Fig. 1.
 Very different NMR spectra arise from a small change in configuration such as the difference between meta and para substitution